That'll Be the Day (film)

 That'll Be the Day is a 1973 British coming of age drama film directed by Claude Whatham, written by Ray Connolly, and starring David Essex, Rosemary Leach and Ringo Starr.
-Set primarily in the late 1950s and early 1960s, the film tells the story of Jim MacLaine (Essex), a British teenager raised by his single mother (Leach).
-Jim rejects society's conventions and pursues a hedonistic and sexually loose lifestyle, harming others and damaging his close relationships in the process.
-The cast also featured several prominent musicians who had lived through the era portrayed, including Starr, Billy Fury, Keith Moon, and John Hawken.

-The success of That'll Be the Day led to a sequel, Stardust, that followed the life of Jim MacLaine through the 1960s and 1970s.
+Set primarily in the late 1950s and early 1960s, it tells the story of Jim MacLaine (Essex), a British teenager raised by his single mother (Leach).
+Jim rejects society's conventions and pursues a hedonistic and sexually loose lifestyle, harming others and damaging his close relationships.
+The cast also featured several prominent musicians who lived through the era portrayed, including Starr, Billy Fury, Keith Moon and John Hawken.
+The film's success led to a sequel, Stardust, that followed the life of Jim MacLaine through the 1960s and 1970s.

 Plot

-In an urban area in early 1940s England, a young child, Jim MacLaine, lives with his mother Mary and his grandfather.
-Jim's seaman father returns, spends time with him, and works in the family's grocery shop.
-However, Jim's father finds himself unable to settle down, and soon leaves again for good, abandoning his wife and son.
-Mary continues to run the shop and raise Jim on her own.
+In an urban area in early 1940s England, a young child, Jim MacLaine, lives with his mother Mary and grandfather.
+His seaman father returns, spends time with him, and works in the family's grocery shop.
+However, he finds himself unable to settle down and soon leaves again for good, abandoning his wife and son, and Mary continues to run the shop and raise Jim on her own.

 In the late 1950s.
 Jim is now a very bright but bored schoolboy in his final year at the local secondary school.
-Jim's mother plans that he will do well on his final exams, qualify for university, and have many opportunities open to him.
-Jim is far less enthusiastic about continuing his education, and prefers drawing, writing poetry, listening to rock n' roll music, and pursuing girls - unsuccessfully.
-Instead of going with his friend Terry to take his exams, Jim runs away to the coast to work as a deckchair attendant, disappointing and upsetting his mother.
-He moves on to a barman job at a holiday camp, where he befriends the experienced barman Mike.
-Mike helps Jim hook up with willing women for his first sexual experiences.
-Jim is also drawn to the music and lifestyle of the resident singer, Stormy Tempest and his drummer, J.D.
+His mother wants him to do well on his final exams, qualify for university, and have many opportunities—but Jim is far less enthusiastic about continuing his education, preferring to draw, write poetry, listen to rock n' roll, and chase girls—unsuccessfully.
+Instead of going with his friend Terry to take his exams, he runs away to the coast to work as a deckchair attendant, disappointing and upsetting his mother.
+He moves on to a barman job at a holiday camp, where he befriends the experienced barman Mike, who helps him hook up with willing women for his first sexual experiences.
+Jim is also drawn to the music and lifestyle of the resident singer, Stormy Tempest, and his drummer, J.D.
 Clover.

-Mike and Jim next get jobs at a funfair, supplementing their meager pay by short-changing the customers.
+Mike and Jim next get jobs at a funfair, supplementing their meager pay by short-changing customers.
 Jim quickly becomes a heartless fairground Romeo, having one-nighters with a wide variety of women, including a young schoolgirl whom he rapes.
 He lies to Mike about the encounter, but Mike sees through it and berates him.
 Shortly afterwards, Mike short-changes a gang member and is attacked by the whole gang.
-Jim sees Mike being beaten, but instead of helping Mike, Jim hurries away pretending he saw nothing and has a tryst with another fair worker.
-The severely injured Mike is hospitalized and cannot return, and Jim gets a promotion that was supposed to go to Mike.
+Jim sees Mike being beaten, but instead of helping him, Jim hurries away, pretending he saw nothing, and has a tryst with another fair worker.
+The severely injured Mike is hospitalized, and Jim gets a promotion that was supposed to be Mike's.